Our Book of Remembrance is being digitised and will not be available until August. We’re sorry for any inconvenience.

 No. Each cremation is carried out separately.

 How are cremated remains kept separate?

-A cremator can only accept one coffin at a time, and all the remains are removed from the cremator before the next cremation.
-An identity card is used throughout the whole process thereby ensuring correct identification.
+A cremator can only accept one coffin at a time, and we remove all the remains from the cremator before the next cremation.
+We use an identity card throughout the whole process to make sure of correct identification.